kos-lang/kos/doc/grammar.md

                  | ( "[" [ RHSExpression ] ":" [ RHSExpression ] "]" )
                  | ( "."
 Identifier )
                  | ( "."
 StringLiteral )

+To avoid ambiguities, the opening square bracket `[` cannot be the first non-whitespace, non-comment token on the line if the `Refinement` is part of the outermost `MemberExpression`.

     PrimaryExpression ::= "this"
                         | "__line__"